cdisc-org/cdisc-rules-engine/resources/schema/Operator.md

 ### does_not_contain

 Complement of `contains`.
 Returns True when the value is NOT contained within the target collection.

-The operator uses the same iterable detection logic as `contains`: all values must be iterables for the column to be treated as iterables.

 ```yaml
 - name: "--TOXGR"